DerrickKJr/Griddy/README.md

-# Griddy: Top-Down Tile Manager Script:
+# Griddy: Top-Down Tile Manager Script
 ## Open-Source Project Documentation

 ### This document serves as the official guide for the open-source "Griddy" tool (?).
 It details the functionalities, usage, and key parts of the Grid Manager system, which allows for placing and removing objects on a grid in Unity.
 Developers can use, modify, and expand upon this system freely.